secretflow/spu/docs/development/type_system.rst

 There are many uses for types.

-- First, the most important one, type is self descriptive, with an accurate defined type system, we can describe *SPU IR* more accurate.
+- First, the most important one, type is self descriptive, with an accurate defined type system, we can describe *SPU IR* more accurately.
 - Second, runtime type information is used to do runtime dispatch, which is important for polymorphic operators.
 - Third, the type system could be used by static type checker, and could be used to double check runtime implementation.